Sections:

 Rules:

 ...the main source for these rules were the articles that the late Peter Gilder wrote for "Wargamers World".
 These documented his Sudan project, and by careful reading, unpicking, and summarising, a basic framework for the rules was discernible - but the rules themselves were not published.
-I put a copy of my research in the files section of the Old School Wargaming group - just the rules specific elements of the articles if you click here you'll be taken to them (the group has long since disappeared into the ether but I've rehosted the document on Google Drive)
+I put a copy of my research in the files section of the (old) Old School Wargaming group - just the rules specific elements of the articles if you click here you'll be taken to them (the group has long since disappeared into the ether but I've now rehosted the document on Box)

 ..at the core of his rules was a proposition that basically the natives/Dervish were driven automatically by a complex reaction table - the umpire managed the Dervish, but the players played only the Imperial side..